don/ITP-DeviceToDatabase/05_Code/processing-mqtt-data.md

     copy mqtt-test.js mqtt-logger.js

 Open `mqtt-logger.js` in your editor.
-Near the top of the file, require `fs` and create a file name.
+After the require('dotenv') line add the following code to, require `fs` and create a variable to hold the file name of the log file.

     const fs = require('fs');
     const fileName = './mqtt.log';